gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

 ### Copy firmware files
 In addition to driver module itself, firmware files need to copied to the node.
 When the driver module is loaded in node, it tries to load the firmware.
-Make sure firmware signing is disabled in Kernel configuration[Refer Disable Firmware Signinig](#disable-firmware-signing) or sign the firmware
+Make sure firmware signing is disabled in Kernel configuration [Refer Disable Firmware Signinig](#disable-firmware-signing) or sign the firmware
 ```bash
 mkdir -p <custom-path>/lib/firmware/nvidia/<driver-version>/
 cp NVIDIA-Linux-<arch>-<driver-version>/firmware/* <custom-path>/lib/firmware/nvidia/<driver-version>/